Tom Petty: Equipment

 Petty owned and used a number of guitars over the years.
-From 1976 to 1982, his main instrument was a sunburst 1964 Fender Stratocaster.
-He also used Rickenbacker guitars from 1979 onwards.
+Petty was known for his usage of Rickenbacker guitars, which he frequently played from 1979 onwards.
 The Rickenbacker 660/12TP neck was designed by Petty and featured his signature from 1991 to 1997.
-He also extensively played several Fender Telecasters.
+He also extensively played several Fender Telecasters and a Guild D25 12-string acoustic.

-As a bassist, Petty played a Fender Jazz Bass, Rickenbacker 4003, Höfner Club Bass and Danelectro Longhorn.

-For acoustic guitars, Petty had a signature C.F.
-Martin HD-40, and wrote virtually all of his songs on a Gibson Dove acoustic saved from his 1987 house fire.
-He also used a Gibson J-200 in a natural finish and a late 1970s Guild D25 12-string acoustic.

 Petty's later amplifier setup featured two Fender Vibro-King 60-watt combos.